 Story mapping - building a narrative

 Finally, we’re talking stories and start building a lean backlog.
-My method of choice to create a backlog and to define a walking skeleton is story mapping.
+My method of choice to create a backlog is story mapping.
 The goal of the story map is to create a narrative of the desired features and bring them into context with each other.
-First I want to be able to tell the high-level narrative, and only then I start refining the stories.
+First I want to be able to tell the high-level narrative, and only then do I start refining the stories.
 Be rigorous with prioritizing here, anything not strictly necessary gets chucked out or deferred to later.
 Since we’re at the beginning of development the user stories are still very coarse and might lack acceptance criteria.
-This is fully intentional, slicing them down and creating the full lean backlog will come later.
+This is fully intentional, slicing them and creating the full lean backlog will come later.

 Double-check the stakeholder map against the story map frequently.
 If some of the core stakeholders are not found on the story map, chances are that a vital part of the product is missing or that our stakeholder analysis is off.

 Defining a walking skeleton - One vertical spike

 Almost there!
 The narrative for the product is set, so let’s go lean!
 Lean and agile development means getting early and frequent feedback.
 Our first goal is to define the minimal set of features needed to determine if the base use case of the product is viable or not.
 As a rule of thumb, anything that either concerns stakeholders not in the core circle or that concerns special cases gets deferred to later for now.
 Ask for any story: “can we start with a workaround at the beginning?”
 For instance, instead of automatically processing the billing for an e-shop as “can we handle it manually over email for the first 100 customers?”